ToxicJojo/SkeletonPlaceholder/docs/skeleton.md

 </div>
 ```

 !> All elements inside a skeleton that are not bones will be set to `visibility: hidden`.
-This keeps the original layout but will only render the bones of a skeleton.
+This keeps the original layout and will only render the bones of a skeleton.

 Removing `skeleton` from the container will remove all style added by the bones.